Catholics fed up with liberalism will find inspiration in 1940s ‘Integrity magazine’ reprints

 Dorothy Day makes an appearance in the magazine’s second issue with an article on her Catholic worker project.
 Other essays that stand out include, “The Cross and the Dollar,” “Are You Ashamed of the Gospel?”, “Catholic Action in Canada,” “There is a Solution,” “The Worker’s Apostolate,” and “Apostles in Prison.”

-Collectively, Integrity’s message is this: America must be viewed as a missionary country desperately in need of conversion to the Catholic faith, the only thing that can save it.
+Collectively, Integrity’s message is this: America must be viewed as a missionary country desperately in need of conversion.
 Modernity and its obsession with work and materialism wars against the life of a Catholic.
 Followers of Christ must live out their faith by undertaking not just in politics but in their immediate and professional spheres of influence natural and supernatural efforts aimed at defending and advancing the Kingdom of God.

 Triumph magazine, but on steroids